11 Dec 2025

 This is not a coincidence.

-Lighthouse does not measure reality.
+Lighthouse doesn't fully measure reality.
 Google does.

 Lighthouse runs in: